gremerritt/spear_phisher_ec521/README.md

 This application comes with a pre-trained Neural Network which generated tweets based on a large sample.
 Instructions for collecting training data and training the NN can be found [below](#TrainingYourOwnModel).

+To install, simply run:

+    $ ./install.sh

+in the project directory.
+This will install all dependancies and install the project.
+If this doesn't work, you can follow along manually below.

 First install the Python dependancies:

 Install `TensorFlow`.
 General instructions are [here](https://www.tensorflow.org/versions/r0.12/get_started/os_setup.html).
 TL;DR